RameezIbrahimOfficial/OLX-Clone/README.md

 # Netflix Clone

-The netflix clone is build using ReactJS and Firebase ReactJS ( Frontend )
+The netflix clone is build using ReactJS and Firebase, ReactJS ( Frontend )
 Firebase ( Backend )